Returning Safely to Living Rock Academy,

 - Hand sanitizer in and outside each classroom

-- All classrooms supplied with sanitation supplies
+- All classrooms are supplied with sanitation supplies

 We are committed to providing clear and continuous communication of essential information and updates for our families.
 Parents can expect to receive communication through email notifications, e-newsletters, text alerts, and LRA social media updates on Facebook.
 The Living Rock Academy website will also serve as a resource for parent and student information.
 As always, we will communicate clearly and often with families.